reform-digital/webflow-devkit/README.md

 - Confirming the destination package name.
 You can edit it if necessary.
 - Confirming the package description.
 Again, you can edit this if required.
 - Confirming the author.
 Similarly, you can edit this if required.
+- Confirming the package keywords.
+Again, you can edit or omit this if required.
+- Confirming the license type.
+Similarly, you can edit this if required.
 - Choosing the type of version update (patch, minor, major).
 For initial shipments, the version will be set to 1.0.0.
 - Describing the changes in this version, which will be appended to the CHANGELOG.md file.
 - Confirming that the README.md file has been updated.